 Fun fact: Only one song per music label could be played in an hour on the radio.
 Barry Gorby (the genius behind Motown Records) created additional labels for his musical acts to promote more than one singer.

 Please note: The Motown Museum may only be open on Sundays through the summer.
 Be sure to consult their website for exact hours.
 The museum is closed on Mondays.

 Day 2: Sunday Afternoon

-After finishing up your food tour or market visit, drive 20 minutes to a Detroit suburb for one of the most amazing museums you’ll ever see.
+After finishing up your food tour or market visit, drive 20 minutes to a Detroit suburb for one of the most unusual museums you’ll ever see.
 This is The Henry Ford.

 You will spend the rest of your day exploring The Henry Ford.
 It is full of things to see, with 26 million artifacts including Edison’s lab (where the light bulb was invented), the bus Rosa Parks made her stand on, and several Presidential cars.
-Fascinating items like the chair Lincoln was assassinated in and the car JFK was shot in are on display here, too.
+Fascinating items like the chair Lincoln was assassinated in and the car carrying JFK the day he was shot are on display.

 Detroit Delivers a Powerful Punch

 I didn’t know how many treasures the city of Detroit had to offer.
 Taylor and I were “on the edge of our seats” the entire trip, discovering new things, meeting friendly people, and visiting world-class attractions.
 I hope you enjoy Detroit, Michigan, as much as we did.

 Check out our other city guides: